-What is mung bean soup?
+What is sweet mung bean soup?

+In Cantonese, green mung bean soup is also called luk dau sa (綠豆沙) or lu dou tang (綠豆湯) in Mandarin.
 It can serve as warm or cold.
-Personally, I like to eat them warm when the weather is cold outside and serve them as cold when the weather is hot like in summer.
+Personally, I like to eat them warm when the weather is cold outside and serve them cold when the weather is hot like in summer.
+Also, you can freeze it to make popsicles.

-What is the difference between green and red mung beans?
+What are green mung beans?

 What are the functions or benefits of mung bean soup?